edulinq/quizgen/README.md

 To output a HTML quiz to a file called `quiz.html`, you can use the following command:
 ```
-python3 -m quizgen.cli.parse.quiz <path to quiz JSON file> --format html > quiz.html
+python3 -m quizcomp.cli.parse.quiz <path to quiz JSON file> --format html > quiz.html
 ```

 All question in an HTML quiz are grouped together into a single HTML form.

 #### Outputting a QTI Quiz

-You can use the same `quizgen.cli.parse.quiz` command to view the core QTI file for a quiz:
+You can use the same `quizcomp.cli.parse.quiz` command to view the core QTI file for a quiz:
 ```
-python3 -m quizgen.cli.parse.quiz <path to quiz JSON file> --format qti > quiz.qti.xml
+python3 -m quizcomp.cli.parse.quiz <path to quiz JSON file> --format qti > quiz.qti.xml
 ```

 However you will instead probably want a fill QTI zip archive, which is the common form used to upload to other platforms (like Canvas).
-To generate a full QTI zip archive, use the `quizgen.cli.qti.create` command:
+To generate a full QTI zip archive, use the `quizcomp.cli.qti.create` command:
 ```
-python3 -m quizgen.cli.qti.create ~/code/cse-cracks-course/quizzes/regex/quiz.json --canvas
+python3 -m quizcomp.cli.qti.create ~/code/cse-cracks-course/quizzes/regex/quiz.json --canvas
 ```

 The `--canvas` flag enables Canvas-specific tweaks required when uploading a QTI file to Canvas.

 ### Parsing a Specific Question

-To parse a specific quiz question, you can use the `quizgen.cli.parse.question` module.
+To parse a specific quiz question, you can use the `quizcomp.cli.parse.question` module.
 This is useful if you want to check if a question properly parses.
 The basic usage is as follows:
 ```
-python3 -m quizgen.cli.parse.question <path to question JSON file>
+python3 -m quizcomp.cli.parse.question <path to question JSON file>
 ```

 This command will output the fully parsed question in the JSON format, and will exit with a non-zero status if the parse failed.

-You can use the same `--format` options used in `quizgen.cli.parse.quiz` to change the output format of the question.
+You can use the same `--format` options used in `quizcomp.cli.parse.quiz` to change the output format of the question.
 The question will be placed in a "dummy" quiz, so the output should be fully stand-alone.

 ### Parsing a Specific File

-To parse a specific file, you can use the `quizgen.cli.parse.file` module.
+To parse a specific file, you can use the `quizcomp.cli.parse.file` module.
 This is useful if you want to check if/how a specific document parses.
 The basic usage is as follows:
 ```
-python3 -m quizgen.cli.parse.file <path to file> --format html
+python3 -m quizcomp.cli.parse.file <path to file> --format html
 ```

 This command will output the fully parsed file in for format controlled by the `--format` option,